Combatting Bone Loss

-When you’ve had teeth extracted or are missing one or more teeth due to decay or dental trauma, it’s likely you’ve also suffered from bone loss.
-In order to maintain its strength and structure, your jawbone requires proper stimulation from the roots of your teeth.
-When they’re missing, your jawbone will lose its shape and begin to deteriorate.
+If you’ve had teeth extracted or you’re missing one or more teeth, you’ve likely suffered bone loss.
+To maintain its strength and structure, your jawbone requires proper stimulation from the roots of your teeth.
+When those teeth are missing, your jawbone will lose its shape and begin to deteriorate.

-Living without one more missing teeth for an extended period of time will cause bone resorption, which can result in an altered facial shape, premature wrinkling, and saggy cheeks.
-It can make you appear older than you are and it can affect your ability to eat and speak.
+Living with missing teeth for an extended period will cause bone resorption, which can result in an altered facial shape, premature wrinkling, and saggy cheeks.
+It can also make you appear older than you are and affect your eating and speaking abilities.

-In order to restore your smile with a tooth replacement solution like dental implants, our team will examine your mouth at your consultation to see if you’re a good candidate.
-If you’ve suffered from bone loss and don’t have an adequate amount of bone density to hold an implant, we may recommend a grafting procedure.
+Before restoring your smile with dental implants, Dr. Macdonald or one of our other Triad dentists will perform a full mouth examination to determine if you’re a good candidate.
+If you’ve suffered from bone loss and don’t have an adequate amount of jawbone density to secure an implant, we may recommend a bone grafting procedure.

-One of our four doctors will begin by making a small incision in your gums, shape and place the bone graft in your jawbone, and then safely close up the area.
-There is a healing period before an implant can be placed, and this typically will take about four months.
+One of our four Triad dentists will start by making a small incision in your gums, shape and place the bone graft in your jawbone, and then safely close up the exposed area.
+Before placing your dental implant, or other restoration, you’ll need to heal — which will take about four months.

-Following the procedure, you may experience some discomfort and swelling which is normal and should subside within three to four days.
-In addition to following any care instructions provided by our doctors at Triad Cosmetic Dentistry you’ll want to:
+Following your procedure, you may experience some discomfort and swelling.
+This is normal and should subside within three to four days.
+In addition to following any care instructions provided by your Triad dentist, you’ll also want to:

 - Avoid touching the area

-- Take extra care when performing your oral hygiene routine
+- Take extra precautions when performing your oral care routine

 - Rinse with warm salt water